Billie Eilish: Influences

-Musical style, songwriting, and music videos
+Style

 Eilish has a soprano vocal range.
 Avery Stone of Vice called her vocals "ethereal", and Maura Johnston of Rolling Stone characterized them as "whispery".
 Doreen St. Félix of The New Yorker wrote that she has a "husky, slurring voice that she can thin out to reedy".
 Music critic Robert Christgau wrote that while Eilish is musically and commercially pop, her brand also "reminds us how amorphous [pop] has become", calling her soprano "too diminutive for vocal calisthenics" and adding that her "playful version of teen-goth angst" and "electro-saturated debut album" captivate a diverse audience.
-Her music incorporates pop, alternative, electronic, dance, dark pop, electropop, emo pop, experimental pop, goth-pop, indie pop, teen pop, alt-pop, and pop rock.
+Her music is generally described as pop or electronica, although she also incorporates elements of electronic, alternative, dance, hip-hop, and rock.
+Her musical style has primarily been categorized as alternative pop, electropop, and indie pop, while also falling under bedroom pop, emo pop, experimental pop, pop rock, and teen pop labels, with dark pop and indie electronic inflections.
+She has delved into downtempo and jazz pop styles on her second album, Happier Than Ever.
 Musicologist Jessica Holmes argued that much of Eilish's music concerns her depression.